 We’ve seen the three apocalyptic time periods foretold by the prophets, and we’ve seen that they (as expected) agree perfectly with Christ’s own description of His return to earth.
 Of course, no interpretation of Revelation can be correct unless it also agrees with the prophets and with Christ.

-Now it is time to test our proposed hypothesis that the three waves of Revelation correspond directly to the three apocalyptic time periods spoken by the prophets.
+Now it is time to test our hypothesis, which proposes that the three periods of Revelation correspond directly to the three apocalyptic time periods spoken by the prophets.

-This proposed hypothesis can be best described using a simple chart.
-The chart below shows how the three apocalyptic time periods and the three waves of Revelation match up in the end times, according to the hypothesis:
+This hypothesis can be best described using a simple chart.
+The chart below shows how the three apocalyptic time periods foretold by the prophets should match up with the three periods of Revelation, according to the hypothesis: